-The first toy trains were made of lead and had no moving parts.
-Some had wheels that flipped, but these had to be pulled or pushed.
-Some of the early 19th-century push toy trains were made of tinplate, like the large, durable, stylized locomotive toys in the U.S., that were painted gold and red and decorated with hearts and flowers. model trains devon
+The first toy trains were made from lead and had no moving parts.
+Some had wheels that turned, but these needed to be pushed or pulled.
+A few of the early 19th-century drive toy trains were made from tinplate, like the large, durable, stylized locomotive toys from the U.S., which were painted gold and red and decorated with hearts and flowers. model trains devon

-Around 1875, technological advancements in materials and manufacturing allowed tin to be scraped, cut, wrapped, and lithographed faster than previously.
+Around 1875, technological improvements in materials and manufacturing enabled tin to be stamped, cut, rolled, and lithographed faster than previously.

-Toy trains were revolutionized when Märklin, a German company which specialized in doll house accessories, sought to create an equal toy for boys in which a constant revenue stream could be guaranteed by purchasing add-on accessories for decades after the first purchase.
-In addition to boxed sets comprising a train and track, Märklin offered additional track, rolling stock, and buildings offered separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to an operating train.
+Toy trains were revolutionized when Märklina German firm which specialized in doll house accessories, sought to create an equal toy for boys in which a continuous revenue stream could be ensured by purchasing add-on accessories for years after the initial purchase.
+Along with boxed sets containing a train and monitor, Märklin offered additional track, rolling stock, and buildings offered separately, creating the predecessor to the modern model train layout featuring scenery and buildings along with an operating train.

-Electric trains followed, with the first appearing in 1897, made from the U.S. company Carlisle & Finch.
-As home use of power became more common in the early 20th century, electrical trains gained popularity and as time went on, these electrical trains grew in sophistication, gaining light, the ability to change direction, to emit a whistling noise, to smoke, to remotely couple and uncouple cars and even load and unload cargo.
-Toy trains by the first half of the 20th century were frequently made of lithographed tin; later trains were frequently made mainly of plastic.
+Electric trains adopted, with the first appearing in 1897, produced by the U.S. company Carlisle & Finch.
+As residential use of electricity became more common from the early 20th century, electrical trains gained popularity and as time moved on, these electric trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling sound, to smoke, to couple and uncouple cars as well as load and unload cargo.
+Toy trains from the first half of the 20th century were often made of lithographed tin; later trains were frequently made mainly of plastic.

-Prior to the 1950s, there was little distinction between toy trains and model railroads–model railroads were toys by definition.
-Pull toys and wind-up trains were marketed towards kids, while electric trains were marketed towards teenagers, especially teenaged boys.
-It was during the 1950s the modern emphasis on realism in model railroading started to grab on.
+Before the 1950s, there was little distinction between toy trains and model railroads–model railroads were toys by definition.
+Pull toys and wind-up trains were marketed towards children, while electric trains were marketed towards teenagers, particularly teenaged boys.
+It was during the 1950s that the modern emphasis on realism in model railroading started to catch on.

-Today, S gauge and O gauge railroads continue to be considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx from the 1950s to the 1970s).
-However, as a result of their high cost, one is more inclined to locate an HO scale or N scale train set at a toy shop than an O scale collection.
+Now, S gauge and O gauge railroads continue to be considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings produced by Marx from the 1950s to the 1970s).
+However, as a result of their high price, one is more likely to locate an HO scale or N scale train set at a toy shop than an O scale set.

-Many modern electric toy trains contain sophisticated electronic equipment which exude digitized sound effects and allow the operator to safely and easily run several remote controller trains on one loop of course.
-In the last few decades, many toy train operators will operate a train with a TV camera in the front part of the motor and hooked up to a display, such as computer monitor.
-This will show a picture, like that of a real (smaller size) railroad.
+Many modern electric toy trains contain sophisticated electronics which exude digitized sound effects and allow the operator to safely and easily run multiple remote controller trains on one loop of course.
+In recent years, many toy train operators may operate a train using a TV camera in the front part of the motor and hooked up to a screen, such as pc monitor.
+This will show an image, like that of a genuine (smaller size) railroad)